Human remains found in car of missing Idaho teen - NewsBreak

 The Idaho Falls Police Department disclosed that human remains found in the rear of the vehicle are currently awaiting positive identification.
 Evidentiary processing of the vehicle is also in progress at this time.

 “Confirming there are remains in there – it’s a whirlwind,” Bishop explained.
 “It’s a hurricane of emotions.
 The only words I could give to Amy and Allen is that I am sorry.
-I am absolutely sorry.”Portland residents ‘feel helpless’ with campers at shelter
+I am absolutely sorry.”Man arrested: Pursuit on SR-18 and heroin charges

 When discussing the matter with East Idaho News, Bishop acknowledged evidence that Jed’s vehicle has been in the water since he vanished four years ago.